felipecastillo-b/felipecastillo-b/README.md

 - 🔭 I’m currently working on [Open Codex](https://github.com/Open-Codex/)

-- 🌱 I’m currently learning **Next.js, Express, TypeScript, PostgreSQL and Go**
+- 🌱 I’m currently learning **Next.js, Express, TypeScript, PostgreSQL and CP with Java**

 - 👨‍💻 All of my projects are available at my [Portfolio](https://portfolio-felipecastillo.vercel.app/)